JDGiacomantonio-98/polito-projects-TeamPicks/README.txt

 		(venv) $ from devkit import create_userbase
 		(venv) $ create_userbase(items=int("int_of_target_user_population"))

+If you are even lazier, the new straightfoward "populate" CLI (command-line-interface) flask command has been added to the app object.
+This will populate for you all your existing databases (after all connection tests have passed) with a number of new dummy items, set by default to 50 units. of course, this latter one can be overwritten accordingly to tastes and needs.
+Using "populate" is really straight-forward:

+		  (1) $ flask shell
+		  (2) $ flask populate <items>

 Done!
 Now start the flask server and browse the app taking the role of one of this puppies by logging in with the following
 credentials: